-Magnetosphere-Ionosphere Source Term Energetics (MISTE)
+9.5.2.3 Magnetosphere-Ionosphere Source Term Energetics (MISTE)

-The SWMI panel's second-highest-rated new strategic mission concept, the Magnetosphere-Ionosphere Source Term Energetics (MISTE) mission, seeks to resolve how ionospheric plasma escapes into the magnetosphere (Figure 9.12); as described in Part I of this decadal survey report, MISTE is an STP-class strategic mission, but PI-led, following the Planetary Division's Discovery mission class.
-This concept directly addresses SWMI critical science goals 2 and 4, with additional contributions to goals 3 and 7.
-Although the science addressed by this mission is of high merit, the panel is aware that budget realities will likely prevent its initiation as a strategic mission in the coming decade.
+The panel's second-highest-rated new strategic mission concept, the Magnetosphere-Ionosphere Source Term Energetics (MISTE) mission, seeks to resolve how ionospheric plasma escapes into the magnetosphere (see Figure 9.12); as described in Part I of the report, MISTE is an STP-class strategic mission, but PI-led, following Planetary's Discovery mission class.
+This concept directly addresses Critical Science Goals 2 and 4, with additional contributions to Critical Science Goals 3 and 7.
+While the science addressed by this mission is of high merit, the panel is aware that budget realities will likely prevent its initiation as a strategic mission in the coming decade.
 However, a valuable subset of the science described here may well be within reach of an Explorer mission.